anachrocomputer/avrTest/README.md

 ## Chips Supported

-At present, there's only support for the ATtiny45, the ATtiny2313, and the ATmega328P.
+At present, there's only support for the ATtiny45, the ATtiny2313, the ATtiny1616 and the ATmega328P.
-I intend to add support for the ATmega1284P and the ATtiny1616 very soon.
+I intend to add support for the ATmega1284P very soon.

 ## AVR Toolchain